ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

     ...
 E=1e9, nu=0.3
     ... )

-Now we can switch back to an isotropic ply type.
+Now you can switch back to an isotropic ply type.

 .. doctest::